kamalarieff/anticar/content/questions/whats_wrong_with_cars.md

 <https://www.reddit.com/r/fuckcars/comments/rf5nkx/they%5Fjumped%5Fout%5Fof%5Fnowhere%5Fin%5Ffront%5Fof%5Fmy%5Fcar/>

-Your vision gets less smaller when you drive faster.
+Your vision gets smaller when you drive faster.
 When drivers drive slower, they yield more for pedestrians.

 It's just an infographic though.
 It'd be nice if there is an official source or a study.